Email FacebookTwitterMenu burgerClose thin

 Tips for Estate Planning

 • Taking care of your grandchildren with a trust is only one of many different things you can do to set your estate up for an efficient transition to the next generation.
 You can work with a financial advisor to make sure all of your wishes are met.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 • If you know you want to effectively pass assets on to the next generation but aren’t sure where to start, try using this estate planning checklist